eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

 ##############

 A **Dynamic** or **Real-Time** series displays the data that is being receiving by the monitor in the current moment.
-This is a pseud-real-time display of a running DDS network.
+This is a pseudo-real-time display of a running DDS network.
 Pseudo because it is not an exact representation of the DDS network activity in the exact moment it is represented, but it represents a periodical update of the last seconds of the network.